 Like electronic no-bark collars, these training collars for dogs are typically adjustable and allow you to use the mildest shock possible.
 Also, many remote training collars also give you the option of playing an audible tone or initiating a vibration, rather than shocking your dog.

-Check out our review: The 5 Best E-Collars for Large Dogs
+Check out our review: The Best Dog Shock Collar for Big Dogs

 No matter what type of tool you use to adjust your dog’s behavior, you have to use it correctly to have a good chance of success.
 And, because of the potential safety issues involved, it is especially important to use training collars in the correct manner.